 “Elegant.”
 Hemi made his way back past the engine again, and a minute later Shakes saw the water in the escape trunk drop away into the bottom of the Gnat.

 Shakes stepped out of the sail and leaned over the now empty escape trunk where Hemi’s round, black-bearded face was looking up at him.
 “Maybe I should rig some kind of pump for the escape trunk,” Shakes said to him, “I actually have to do that emptying maneuver more often than I like.
-The hatch opens sometimes while diving, just from the stresses on the hull I guess.
+The hatch opens sometimes while diving, just from the stresses on the hull, I guess.
 Drives me nuts.”

 “You could just fix the latch to make sure it only opens when it is supposed to,” Hemi said.
 “When we are done with this project, I can help you with that.”